Gort, Co. Galway

 Seasonal Notes

-• Coole Park Visitor Centre operates year‑round, but the tea rooms and exhibitions are busiest from April to September.
+• Coole Park Visitor Centre: Operates year-round, but the tea rooms and exhibitions are busiest from April to September.

-• Brazilian Day and the Cooley Collins Festival draw large crowds, so book accommodation early if you plan to attend.
+• Festivals: Brazilian Day and the Cooley Collins Festival draw large crowds, so book accommodation early if you plan to attend.